76 mm divisional gun M1942 (ZiS-3): Combat history

 Soviet soldiers liked the ZiS-3 for its extreme reliability, durability, and accuracy.
 The gun was easy to maintain and use by novice crews.
 The light carriage allowed the ZiS-3 to be towed by trucks, heavy jeeps, like American Lend-Lease-supplied Dodge WC-51/WC-52, simply called the 'Dodge 3/4'-tons by Soviet troops – or even manually hauled by the crew if required.

 The gun was also quite popular with the German Wehrmacht.
-The gun was introduced into German service as the 7,62-cm-Feldkanone 288(r) and factories were retooled to produce ammunition for it.
+The gun was introduced into German service as the 7.62 cm Feldkanone 288(r) and factories were retooled to produce ammunition for it.
+Unlike its predecessors, there exists no conversion to use the grenade cartridge of the 7.5 cm PaK 40 with a larger propellant charge to improve armor penetration capabilities.
+This is because in case of the M1936 F-22 and the M1939 F-22 USV the increased recoil was counteracted by adding a muzzle brake, which was not possible for the ZiS-3, which already had one.

 The ZiS-3 had good anti-armour capabilities.
 Its armour-piercing round could knock out any early German light and medium tank.
 The frontal armour of later tanks, like the Tiger I and later the Panther, however, were immune to the ZiS-3.

 A ZiS-3 battery had four guns, with three batteries making a division or battalion.
 Independent anti-tank regiments consisted of six batteries with no divisions.
 A staff battery included a fire-control section.